hasura/graphql-engine/docs-new/src/pages/issue-template.md

   1.4.
 The misc populated divs exist to ease adding metadata and any sphinx directives that can't be auto transformed to markdown.
 Please cross referene the actual RST file for content validation.

-2. Verify content correctness (compare against the current live version of docs) and preview in UI.
+2. Verify content correctness (compare against the current live version of [Hasura docs](https://hasura.io/docs/)) and preview in UI.

 3. Submit a PR! 🎉

 ### Available (includes WIP) Doc Files